-FOL funds provide each branch with “spending money,” used to enhance library programs, build community outreach, and fund special projects.
-Whether it’s offering pizza to teens participating in an evening program, supporting a college fair, or sponsoring a Black History Month teens vs. staff contest, FOL funds enable library staff to personalize the library experience for their branch community.
+FOL provides each branch with discretionary “spending money,” used to enhance library programs, build community outreach, and fund special projects.
+Whether it’s offering pizza to teens participating in an evening program, supporting a college fair, or sponsoring a teens vs. staff contest for Black History Month, FOL funds enable library staff to personalize the library experience for their branch community.

 Shop the Library Store this holiday season for all of your gift giving needs.
 Find unique literary-themed gifts, learning toys for kids, used books, jewelry, artwork, home decor and so much more.
 Visit us today!

-Friends of the Library members receive 10-20% off purchases.
+Friends of the Library members and library staff receive 25% off all purchases made November 29 – December 10, 2017.
 Not yet a member?
 Join now or at the store.
 Happy holidays!

 The Library Store is located on the first floor of Main Library at 96 South Grant Avenue in downtown Columbus.